Penelope (platypus): Escape from the zoo

 In July 1957, Penelope escaped the zoo, (Note: Sources differ in exactly when and how Penelope escaped.
 One source reports she squeezed through a small crack on July 25, and another says she may have climbed over a high wire fence on July 26.) and the zoo assigned a fifteen-person team to search nearby waters including the Bronx River.
 Though male platypuses have a venomous spur, females do not, making them more vulnerable in the wild.
 On July 26, 1957, the Bronx Zoo stopped its weeks-long search through the ponds and streams on the premises and announced her "presumed lost and probably dead".
 The New York Times wrote that Penelope was "believed to have scrambled out of her burrow and escaped over a wire fence in resisting the advances of her mate, Cecil".
 The New York Times reported that Penelope was not lovesick but "sick of love".

 Cecil appeared affected by her disappearance.
 He spent considerable time scratching his head, an activity he had never done before.
 He lost weight, and died of no discernible cause the day after the search for Penelope was called off.

 Aftermath

 Two days after Cecil's death, plans to restock the zoo's platypusary were underway.
 Several weeks after Penelope disappeared, Australian zoologist David Fleay expressed his disappointment with Penelope and agreed to send more platypuses to New York.

 In 1958, the Bronx Zoo received three more platypuses named Paul, Patty, and Pamela.
 All three died within their first year in North America.

-The United States did not get another platypus until 2019, when a pair arrived at the San Diego Zoo Safari Park.
-As of 2019, they are the only platypuses on display outside of Australia.
+The United States did not receive another platypus until 2019, when a pair, a male named Birrarung and a female named Eve, arrived at the San Diego Zoo Safari Park.
+Eve died on March 18, 2026.
+As of June 2026, Birrarung is the only platypus on display outside of Australia.